 The dominant view of the high inflation of the last three years blames it on the subsidy reform.
-(The latest high profile assertion to this effect came from Hashem Pesaran and Hadi Salehi Esfahani published by the Fars News Agency to which Mohammad Ali Farzin, the former head of the subsidy reform program, responded by flaming that only 10% of the inflation was due to the subsidy reform).
+(The latest high profile assertion to this effect came from a piece by Hashem Pesaran and Hadi Salehi Esfahani published by the Fars News Agency, to which Mohammad Ali Farzin, the former head of the subsidy reform program, responded by claming that only 10% of the inflation was due to the subsidy reform).
 Were it not for the fact that blaming energy prices for the destructive inflation of the last three years casts a long shadow over future policy on energy prices, the mere fact that it is wrong would not prompt me to bore the readers of this blog with yet another post on inflation. (more…)

 President Rowhani has received well-deserved high marks in foreign policy for his management of the tough negotiations with P5+1 in Geneva, but his first attempt at dealing with Iran’s broken social protection system does not deserve a passing grade.
 I explain this in my latest post at Iran Matters.
 The food distribution plan that, according to an editorial in the conservative Keyhan newspaper, “could have been a gesture that the government cares about the poor … but instead it turned into insult and humiliation.”